apereo/cas/cas-server-documentation/installation/Audits.md

 CAS server auto-configures all the relevant Inspektr components.
-All the available configuration options that are injected to Inspektr classes are available to deployers via relevant properties in `application.properties`
+All the available configuration options that are injected to Inspektr classes are available to deployers via relevant CAS properties.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## File-based Audits